nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete student mechanism behaves at each step.

-Step 1: The user executes `deleteStud A1234567X` to add a student.
-The `AddressBookParser` class determines that the command called is `deleteStud`, and therefore creates a new `DeleteCommandParser` instance to parse the command.
+Step 1: The user executes `delete A1234567X` to add a student.
+The `AddressBookParser` class determines that the command called is `delete`, and therefore creates a new `DeleteCommandParser` instance to parse the command.

 Step 2: The `DeleteCommandParser` instance obtains the user input and checks for its validity.
 It then returns a new `DeleteCommand` instance to the `LogicManager` via the `AddressBookParser` class.